Posted: 06/23/2022 | BY: Conten Writer

 Hip Dysplasia is a hereditary disease that can cause your feline pain and limit their movement.
 It’s caused when the hip joint is malformed and results in grinding in the hip socket.
 Your vet can offer a variety of treatments depending on the severity of the condition.

-The American Shorthair is known for its love of food and can easily become overweight, especially later in life.
+The American Shorthair breed is known for its love of food and can easily become overweight, especially later in life.
 There are a number of health concerns for obese cats which can shorten their life expectancy, so it’s important to address this issue early on.